Mechanical Engineering Technology

 Additional Information

-Students should hold, or obtain, a minimum Class G2 Ontario driver’s license to ensure the greatest opportunity for co-op work terms.
+Students should hold, or obtain, a minimum Class G2 Ontario driver’s licence to ensure the greatest opportunity for co-op work terms.

 Graduation Requirements